Columcille Update from Martin Dawson, Manager – June 2021

 Columcille has been partially reopen since June 2020.
-The number of service users coming in is much reduced relative to pre-March 2020 but different activities are being offered to smaller groups in a socially distanced manner, taking recommended precautions to stay “Covid safe”.
+The number of service users is reduced relative to pre-March 2020 but activities are being offered to smaller groups in a socially distanced manner, taking recommended precautions to stay "Covid safe"

-Hall bookings are not taking place at the moment or for the foreseeable future.
+Hall bookings are not taking place at the moment but some may be resuming in the foreseeable future.

 Our office is manned as usual and any queries will be dealt with as soon as possible.